Martyn Andrews

 Martyn Andrews is a British TV executive producer, television presenter, broadcast journalist, actor and singer.
-He is currently works at TRT World News in Istanbul.
+He currently works at TRT World News in Istanbul.
 He develops and produces TV formats and documentaries, makes other freelance television and radio appearances for various media outlets and also writes for several travel websites, lifestyle publications and inflight magazines.
 His various TV contracts and personal travels have taken him to over 170 countries around the world.

 Andrews has created, authored, co-produced and hosted a range of television shows on several major networks.
 He was the cultural face of RT (Russia Today TV) presenting from their London studios for seven years with nine previously in Moscow, Russia.
 In 2020 he produced and hosted RT's mini-series “The Lowdown” debunking myths about the Coronavirus and was one of RT's main live correspondents in London covering the COVID-19 pandemic.
 He has also appeared on CNN's Connect The World, on ITV's daily chat show The Alan Titchmarsh Show and worked on programmes in series 1 and 3 in "How The Other Half Lives" for Channel 5/Spun Gold TV in London/Moscow alongside Eamonn Holmes and Ruth Langsford.
 He reported live for 2 months from the 2014 Winter Olympics and Paralympics in Sochi for RT International news and CTVam broadcast in Canada and The Eurovision Song Contest in Moscow.